 Ian chaired the NSW and Australian Coal Associations in 1987-88.
 From 1997 to 2001 he was CEO of the Australian Institute of Company Directors.
 From 1998 to 2000 he chaired the Australian Greenhouse Office Experts Group on Emissions Trading which developed Australia’s first emissions trading system design.

 Ian has a particular interest in the interaction of corporate governance, corporate responsibility and sustainability.
+He advises and writes extensively on these issues, as well as climate change and energy.
+He is also a contributor to Breakthrough – National Centre for Climate Restoration.

 Mr Geoff Gorrie PSM (Deputy Chair)